At #45, one of the more infamous entries in the Disney Animated Canon

 - Power Trio: Of the three cows, Maggie is Ego, Mrs. Calloway is Superego, and Grace is Id.

 - Real Is Brown: At least compared with most Disney cartoons.
-This, along with the weirdly angular, stylized characters, makes for a film that's rather hard on the eyes.

 - Ridiculously Cute Critter: The baby animals.